No BONES About It: Facts Behind Dogs & Bones

 "Yeah, but what about rawhide chews?"

 You guessed it.
 The myths behind rawhide chews being good for our dogs beg the same scrutiny.
 There are two big reasons rawhide is bad for dogs: the chemical processing produces dangerous toxins and the risk of choking or intestinal blockage.
-Watch for a future blog post on this, but in the meantime, check out these healthy and chewy tips, below.
+Check out these healthy and chewy tips, below.

 Virchew tips for keeping your chewing doggo happy and healthy!